Close up of a typewriter typing the words "Something worth reading" for a blog that explains how to create a content brief

 When you have a good grasp of your audience and objectives, it's time to structure your content brief.

-Suggest logical sections and subtopics that can help your writers maintain a cohesive flow throughout the piece, ensuring a seamless reading experience for your audience.
-Think of the outline as the skeleton of your masterpiece.
+Suggest logical sections and subtopics to help your writers maintain a cohesive flow throughout the piece, ensuring a seamless reading experience for people.

 Provide style and tone guidelines